 HR 4763, the Financial Innovation and Technology for the 21st Century Act (FIT21), is the first bill regulating the digital assets industry that has received bipartisan approval from both the House Financial Services and House Agriculture Committees.
-It will likely reach the House floor this fall.
+It is scheduled for a floor vote next week.